-The latest Harris poll surveying adults on twelve specific savings strategies shows Millennials are the age group most likely to agree that they are cutting back.
+A Harris poll surveying adults on twelve specific savings strategies shows Millennials are the age group most likely to agree that they are cutting back.
 Fifty-two percent of adults 18-34 years old agree they are ‘brown bagging lunch instead of purchasing it’.
 That figure compares to just 45% of adults overall.
 Other categories where Millennials outpace older consumers in savings include:

 - Purchasing more generic brands – 61%

 - Switched to refillable water bottle instead of purchasing bottles of water – 40%

 - Cancelled or cut back cable television service – 26%

 - Stopped purchasing coffee in the morning – 25%